 In assessing the eyelids, we therefore need to assess the following-

-A detailed consultation with a consultant plastic surgeon is essential prior to undergoing any procedure of this nature, including a lower lid blepharoplasty.
+A detailed consultation with a consultant plastic surgeon is essential prior to undergoing any procedure of this nature.
 During the consultation, your surgeon will discuss any problem areas, desired improvements, options available (including no treatment at all) and expected outcomes.

 Should a lower blepharoplasty be agreed upon as the most suitable treatment, the procedure will be carried out by your surgeon in our newly refurbished operating theatre.